 I am sure all the memories of your childhood gushed up your brain.
 I always wanted that these two things could combine i.e. learning and playing.
 Studies would not have been monotonous and boring anymore.

 Game-based learning is based on this concept itself.
-This also relaxes the body of the child and gets them involved in learning without much hassle.
+The child feels relaxed and learning becomes more fun!

 Game-based learning uses the core concepts of a game, for example, Mario.
 Mario is one of the most popular computer games, which the ’90s kids enjoyed.
 Usually, a game-based learning environment involves points, badges, and leaderboards.